mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

 This is an order log for another user.
 We know that this user is a premium subscriber because they are ordering the Dream waffle which is a premium item like the Liège waffles we have to order.

 To order a premium waffle we need this user's secret token.
-We can try and guess their password, or just order as them and forge their signature.
+We can try and guess their password, or we can just order as them and forge their signature.

 The signature is computed as so: